 An employer makes a job applicant feel humiliated by telling jokes about their religion or belief during the interview.
 This may amount to harassment.

-In addition, if you are a disabled person, to make sure that you have the same access, as far as is reasonable, to everything that is involved in getting and doing a job as a non-disabled person, an employer must make reasonable adjustments.
+In addition, to make sure that a disabled person has the same access, as far as is reasonable, to everything that is involved in getting and doing a job as a non-disabled person, you must make reasonable adjustments.

-If you ask for information about the job and the application form (if there is one) in an alternative format which you require because you are a disabled person then an employer must provide this, so long as it is a reasonable adjustment – and it is likely to be.
+If an applicant asks for information about the job and the application form (if there is one) in an alternative format which they require because they are a disabled person then you must provide this, so long as it is a reasonable adjustment – and it is likely to be.

-If you need reasonable adjustments to participate in any interview or assessment process, then an employer must make them.
+If an applicant needs reasonable adjustments to participate in any interview or assessment process, then you must make them.

-When an employer assesses your suitability for the job, they must take account of any reasonable adjustments which are need to enable you to do the job.
+When you assess a disabled job applicant’s suitability for the job, you must take account of any reasonable adjustments which are needed to enable them to do the job.

-If, after taking reasonable adjustments into account, you would not be the best person for the job, an employer does not have to offer it to you.
+If, after taking reasonable adjustments into account, the disabled applicant they would not be the best person for the job, you do not have to offer it to them.

-We also highlight particular issues in each section of this guide that are especially relevant to you if you are a disabled person.
+We also highlight particular issues in each section of this guide that you may need to think about when you are recruiting disabled people.

-Except in very restricted circumstances or for very restricted purposes, employers are not allowed to ask any job applicant about their health or any disability until the person has been:
+Except in very restricted circumstances or for very restricted purposes, you are not allowed to ask any job applicant about their health or any disability until the person has been:

 This includes asking such a question as part of the application process or during an interview.
-It also includes sending you a questionnaire about your health for you to fill in before you have been offered a job.
-Questions relating to previous sickness absence are questions that relate to health or disability.
+It also includes sending them a questionnaire about their health for them to fill in before you have offered them a job.
+Questions relating to previous sickness absence count as questions that relate to health or disability.

-No-one else can ask these questions on the employer’s behalf either.
-So an employer cannot refer you to an occupational health practitioner or ask you to fill in a questionnaire provided by an occupational health practitioner before the offer of a job is made (or before you have been included in a pool of successful applicants) except in very limited circumstances, which are explained next.
+No-one else can ask these questions on your behalf either.
+So you cannot refer an applicant to an occupational health practitioner or ask an applicant to fill in a questionnaire provided by an occupational health practitioner before the offer of a job is made (or before inclusion in a pool of successful applicants) except in very limited circumstances, which are explained next.

 The point of stopping employers asking questions about health or disability is to make sure that all job applicants are looked at properly to see if they can do the job in question, and not ruled out just because of issues related to or arising from their health or disability, such as sickness absence, which may well say nothing about whether they can do the job now.

-The employer can ask questions once they have made a job offer or included you in a group of successful candidates.
-At that stage, the employer could make sure that your health or disability would not prevent you from doing the job.
-But the employer must also consider whether there are reasonable adjustments that would enable you to do the job.
+You can ask questions once you have made a job offer or included someone in a group of successful candidates.
+At that stage, you could make sure that someone’s health or disability would not prevent them from doing the job.
+But you must consider whether there are reasonable adjustments that would enable them to do the job.

-The Equality and Human Rights Commission can take legal action against the employer if they ask job applicants any health- or disability-related questions that are not allowed by equality law.
-Contact details for the Equality and Human Rights Commission are at the end of this guide.
+The Equality and Human Rights Commission can take legal action against you if you ask job applicants any health- or disability-related questions that are not allowed by equality law.

-Also, you can bring a claim against an employer if:
+Also, a disabled job applicant can bring a claim against you if:

-In such a claim, the fact that the employer asked these questions will shift the burden of proof, so that it will be for the employer to prove that they did not discriminate against you when, for example, the employer did not offer you the job.
+In such a claim, the fact that you asked these questions will shift the burden of proof, so that it will be for you to prove that you did not discriminate against the worker when, for example, you did not offer them the job.

 An application form states: ‘Please contact us if you need the application form in an alternative format or if you need any adjustments for the interview’.
 This is allowed.

 An employer wants to recruit a Deafblind project worker who has personal experience of Deafblindness.
-This is an occupational requirement of the job and the job advert states that this is an occupational requirement.
-The employer can ask on the application form or at interview about the applicant’s disability.
+This is an occupational requirement of the job and the job advert states this.
+The employer can ask on the application form or at interview about the applicant's disability.

 A construction company is recruiting scaffolders.
 The company can ask about health or disability on the application form or at interview if the questions relate specifically to an applicant's ability to climb ladders and scaffolding to a significant height.
 The ability to climb ladders and scaffolding is a function that is intrinsic or fundamental to the job.

-In practice, even if a function is intrinsic to the job, the employer should be asking you (if you are a disabled person) about your ability to do the job with reasonable adjustments in place.
-There will be very few situations where a question about a person’s health or disability needs to be asked.
+In practice, even if a function is intrinsic to the job, you should ask a question about a disabled person's ability to do the job with reasonable adjustments in place.
+There will therefore be very few situations where a question about a person's health or disability needs to be asked.

-Most of the time, whether on an application form or during an interview, an employer should ask you a question about whether you have the relevant skills, qualities or experience to do the job, not about your health or about any disability you may have.
+Most of the time, whether on an application form or during an interview, you can ask a question about whether someone has the relevant skills, qualities or experience to do the job, not about their health or about any disability they may have.